drhsqlite/pikchr/doc/teardown01.md

 both ends, so the western side is half that margin to the left of the leftmost end of the graph.

-Normally, Pikchr draws elements in the order that they appear in the graph.
-So, normally, this new background color box would paint on top of the objects that come before.
-That would obscure the graph nodes.
+Normally, Pikchr stacks elements on the SVG canvas in the order that they appear in the source text, so this new background color box would normally paint on top of the objects that come before, which would obscure the graph nodes.
 To prevent this, the "`behind C0`" on line 25 tells Pikchr to paint this box before it paints the C0 circle, so that the background color box occurs in the background rather than on top of the graph.
-Try commenting out the "`behind C0`" and see what happens!
+Try commenting out the "`behind C0`" to see what happens!

-Finally, line 26 changes the fill color for the box to a light shade of blue, and makes the border line thin with color gray.
+Finally, line 26 changes the fill color for the box to a light shade of blue and the border to be thin and gray.

 # Lines 27 through 29 - background color for the branches